c19witness/uk-covid19-inquiry/2023-11-29_module-2/1_Dame_Jenny_Harries.rst

 "Just querying the logic behind needing to have two pieces of cotton fabric stacked on this version but only a single layer of cotton t-shirt in the previous model...
 I think they are both ineffective so am not unduly worried but someone might want to think of an answer for the Q&As."

-So there you are in May expressing a view that, frankly, these home made :outline:`cloth face masks:outline:`, one layer, two layer, are ineffective?
+So there you are in May expressing a view that, frankly, these home made :outline:`cloth face masks`, one layer, two layer, are ineffective?

 **Dame Harries**: Because the evidence at the time said at least three layers.
 So I didn't draft this guidance.
 My point was the guidance -- there were two points about this.
 The first one was I'm querying the logic, because if I was a member of the public and looked at that I'd think: why on earth do you want one layer here and two there?
 That was one point.
 The reason I said "I think [it's] ineffective" was because the only evidence I think we had at the time was around three layers, which actually started to give a bit of a positive impact.
 So I don't think that is effective.